Move-in day for seniors of St. Andrews Residence

-Balloons and a welcome home sign.
-That's what greeted seniors Tuesday morning, who were temporarily staying at a nearby hotel or with family and friends.
+Balloons and a welcome home sign greeted seniors Tuesday morning, who were temporarily staying at a nearby hotel or with family and friends.

 WPTV caught up with a resident who was walking in with his belongings.